Two young women sit next to each other in a lecture

 Summer semester

-Would you like to know how a lecture expires with us and get your own impression of it?
-Then take a look at our "Lecture light" video below!
+Would you like to know how a lecture is organised and get your own impression?
+Then take a look at the following video "Lecture light"!

 The focus on international business and management aspects and excellent language training will enable you to enter an innovative and global business environment.
-After gaining initial experience in a real business environment, your training will help you to pursue an international career at management level with budget and personnel responsibility.
+After initial experience in a real business environment, your education will help you to pursue an international career at management level with budget and personnel responsibility.

-Alternatively, you can pursue a Master's degree either at the Fulda University of Applied Sciences or at another university.
-This would be compulsory if you wish to pursue an academic career and, for example, a doctoral degree.
+Alternatively, you can complete a Master's degree either at Fulda University of Applied Sciences or at another university.
+This would be compulsory if you wish to pursue an academic career.

 Students and alumni share their experiences Impressions from the study program

-Mayowa, Bachelor's programme B. Sc.
+Mayowa, Bachelor's degree programme B. Sc.
 International Business & Management

 More about the subject